Azoto45/CrazyTaxiLauncherEdition/README.md

-# 🏎️ Crazy Taxi Launcher Edition
+# 🏎️ Crazy Taxi Arcade PC Port v1.0

 Welcome to the official GitHub repository for the **Crazy Taxi (1999)** PC Porting project, targeted at the **Sega NAOMI** Arcade motherboard.